Some FDA-approved AI medical devices are not ‘adequately’ evaluated, Stanford study says

 Join GamesBeat Summit 2021 this April 28-29.
 Register for a free or VIP pass today.

 Some AI-powered medical devices approved by the U.S. Food and Drug Administration (FDA) are vulnerable to data shifts and bias against underrepresented patients.
-That’s according to a Stanford study published in Nature last week, which found that even as AI becomes embedded in more medical devices — the FDA approved over 65 AI devices last year — the accuracy of these algorithms isn’t necessarily being rigorously studied.
+That’s according to a Stanford study published in Nature Medicine last week, which found that even as AI becomes embedded in more medical devices — the FDA approved over 65 AI devices last year — the accuracy of these algorithms isn’t necessarily being rigorously studied.

 Although the academic community has begun developing guidelines for AI clinical trials, there aren’t established practices for evaluating commercial algorithms.
 In the U.S., the FDA is responsible for approving AI-powered medical devices, and the agency regularly releases information on these devices including performance data.